eezstreet/SWATEliteForce/README.md

  * Wedges, grenades, lightsticks and C2 all show how many pieces you have left, while you have them equipped.
  * You can now assign loadout tabs (or whole loadouts) to one officer, a team, or the whole element.

+**Overhauled Quick Mission Maker.**
+ * All of the Quick Mission Maker scenarios are accessed from the Career menu instead of the Play Quick Mission menu.
+You need to create a new career for each one.
+ * You can now use custom maps in the Quick Mission Maker.
+ * You can now write your own briefings, as well as disable the civilians, suspects, and timeline tabs of the briefing.
+ * You can now create a progression system, where missions are completed one-at-a-time.
+ * You can now attach unlocks to each mission in a Quick Mission Maker pack.
+ * You can now disable equipment in a Quick Mission Maker pack.
+ * You can now rearrange the missions in a Quick Mission Maker pack.
+(Yes, this was something you couldn't do before...)

 **Multiplayer improvements!**
  * Includes a fully-functional admin mod, with WebAdmin capabilities.
  * Snipers are now available in multiplayer.